lenchan139/LightBrowser/README.md

 Basically, LightBrowser is under GPLv3 but a few file is under their lincense.

 #### - Apache License 2.0
-  a few files / binaries is licensing under Apache License 2.0.
+  A few files / binaries is licensing under Apache License 2.0.
   You can go to (http://www.apache.org/licenses/LICENSE-2.0) view the full content of the license.
   - Droidparts && ClearableEditText
      Copyright 2016 Alex Yanchenko

 #### - GNU General Public License v3.0
-  a few files is coding by myself.
+  A few files is coding by myself.
 Those files is licensing under GPLv3.
   You can go to (http://wiki.linux.org.hk/w/GPLv3) view the full content of the license.

 ## Download